jccpalmer/docs/docker.md

 <details><summary>Calibre in a Docker container, along with Calibre Web for easier remote interaction and Kobo sync.</summary>

-  **[Calibre and Calibre Web]:** This document details how to run Calibre in a Docker container, sync to a NAS for automatic book addition, and set up Calibre Web (including syncing to Kobo).
+  **[Calibre and Calibre Web](/docker/calibre):** This document details how to run Calibre in a Docker container, sync to a NAS for automatic book addition, and set up Calibre Web (including syncing to Kobo).

 </details>